jaredly/j3/Roadmap.md

 # N4xt up

-- [ ] perfff only render what changes, for crying out loud
+- [x] perfff only render what changes, for crying out loud
   - So, have a `Context` to access a `store`, that keeps track of the current `state` and has listeners for nodes and stuff
+- [ ] BUG WHY does edit not work
+  - AHHH hrmm.
+  - So, I think it's the fact that we're doing useEffect, and it's happening too late.
+- [ ] INNER SEL we needs it
 - [ ] TRACE ok so I think what I want is for it to be *separate* from the AST because having e.g. the capacity to drop a trace on literally anything (e.g. a pattern) would complicate things a ton.